-Radiotherapy should not be painful whist it is being given to you during your treatment.
-You may find, however, that you do experience some side effects that begin to appear two to three weeks after the start of treatment and can come on quite gradually.
+Radiotherapy should not be painful while you are having treatment.
+However, you may find that you do experience some short term side effects that begin to appear two to three weeks after the start of treatment and can come on quite gradually.
 In some cases radiotherapy in the pelvic area can also go on to cause longer term side effects that may being many months or years after the treatment has ended.

-Common side effects of pelvic radiotherapy can be:
+Common short-term side effects of pelvic radiotherapy can be:

 - A burning sensation when passing urine (similar to cystitis)